 In preparing the consolidated financial statements under IFRS, the management is required to make judgments, estimates and assumptions that affect the application of accounting policies and carrying amounts of assets, liabilities, revenue and expenses.
-By the nature of the estimates or assumptions, however, actual results in the future may differ from those estimates and assumptions.
+Actual results in the future may differ from those estimates and assumptions.

 The estimates and underlying assumptions are continuously reviewed.
-Revision to accounting estimates are recognized in the period in which the estimates are revised as well as in the future periods.
+The impact of the revision to accounting estimates are recognized in the period in which the estimates are revised as well as in the future periods.